yajatdeshpande1513/Tech-Careers/README.md

 - **Miniproject/**
   Contains code, datasets, and resources for the core ML models and supporting scripts.

+- **CarrerML/**
+  Contains code, datasets, and resources for the core ML models and supporting scripts.

 - **README.md**
   This file.
 Project overview, usage, and contribution guidelines.